-Authored by: Patrick Guthrie
+Authored By: Patrick Guthrie

 Valuing carried interest is a nuanced and essential process for fund managers, investors, and those seeking effective estate planning strategies.
 Carried interest, while often misunderstood, represents a future claim on profits from investment funds, making it an attractive tool for wealth transfer.
 However, given the complexity of fund structures, understanding how to accurately assess their value is crucial to ensuring successful financial planning and reporting.